 Dysautonomia DIY Orthostatic Test for Overactive Parasympathetic Nervous System

 The dysautonomia orthostatic DIY test for an overactive parasympathetic nervous system is the inverse of the test for an overactive sympathetic nervous system.
-Instead of measuring the change in heart that occurs when transitioning from lying down to standing, the change is observed as one transitions from the orthostatic (upright, standing) position to the horizontal.
+Instead of measuring the change in heart rate that occurs when transitioning from lying down to standing, the change is observed as the person moves from the orthostatic (upright, standing) position to the horizontal.

 STEP 1.
 Begin by standing still.
-Allow for heart rate to stabilise, approximately 3-5 minutes.
+Allow for heart rate to stabilize, approximately 3-5 minutes.

 STEP 2.
 Lie down swiftly and smoothly, with minimal fidgeting.

 STEP 3.
 Remain still.
-Allow for at least 3 minutes to pass until heart rate stabilises once more.
+Allow for at least 3 minutes to pass until heart rate stabilizes once more.

 Examples to identify the condition